 Three (3) mandatory game scores must be submitted to the SOMI State Office.
 If more games are played all scores should be submitted.
 These scores must be from games played among Special Olympics teams only- preferably teams within the tentative divisions, or other teams if approved by SOMI sports director before scores are due.
 Scores must be submitted with both team name and areas in which they are from.
-Teams may play other sports organizations, if approved by the Director of Sports & Wellness in extenuating circumstances, again before the due date of scores.
+Teams may play other sports organizations, if approved by the Sr. Manager of Sports in extenuating circumstances, again before the due date of scores.
 Game scores must be played against other teams in the same sport ex: Softball plays softball team.
 Incorrect: softball team plays soccer team.
+Unified teams should submit game scores against other Unified teams.